dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/primary-result.md

 ## enableDuplicateFilter

 The duplicated text result will be filtered.
 The barcode reader will not output the result for the same barcode a second time in 3 seconds.

+>Note:
+>Duplicate filter is not enabled by default.

 ```java
 void enableDuplicateFilter(boolean) throws BarcodeReaderException